-Evaluation Process
+• Evaluation Process

-- At least three weeks prior to the evaluation meeting at the end of the spring semester, the DCT sends an official e-mail to all students in the program stating the date of the evaluation meeting and a copy of the Student Self- Evaluation form - Students must return the form, along with a current Curriculum Vitae (CV),
+- At least three weeks prior to the evaluation meeting at the end of the spring semester, the DCT sends an official e-mail to all students in the program stating the date of the evaluation meeting and a web link to complete the Student Self-Evaluation form. - Students must complete the web form and include a current Curriculum Vitae (CV).
+Students must complete these materials for review by the DCT and their advisors at least one week before the evaluation meeting.
+Students on probationary status must provide a detailed update on the progress they have made toward removing the probationary status designation. - The DCT compiles information in preparation for the meeting, and the student's advisor prepares to report on the student's progress. - At the student review meeting, the student's advisor/chair presents a synopsis of the student's progress, addressing academics (e.g., grades), research and scholarship, professional practice activities (with input augmented by practicum and field practicum instructors), professional/ethical behavior, multicultural competency, and personal/interpersonal behavior and competency.

-- electronically to the DCT and their advisors at least one week before the evaluation meeting. - The DCT compiles information in preparation for the meeting, and the student's advisor prepares to report on the student's progress. - At the student review meeting, the student's advisor/chair presents a synopsis of the student's progress, addressing academics (e.g., grades), research and scholarship, professional practice activities (with input augmented by practicum and field practicum instructors), professional/ethical behavior, multicultural competency, and personal/interpersonal behavior and competency. - Based on faculty feedback and discussion, a Student Evaluation Letter is completed by the student's advisor/chair.
-This letter is reviewed and signed by the Counseling Psychology DCT, which is mailed to the student no later than the end of the semester.
+• Based on faculty feedback and discussion, a Student Evaluation Letter is completed by the student's advisor/chair.
+This letter is reviewed and countersigned by the Counseling Psychology DCT, which is mailed or e-mailed to the student no later than the end of the semester.
 The letter and the accompanying summary describe any steps the student needs to take to respond to the evaluation.